vasupati/ISM6106_group2/README.md

 # ISM6106_group2
-A project on Ticketing system by Group 2 students in Information systems - ISM6106 systems analysis
+A project on POST system [Point of sales ticketing] by Group 2 students in Information systems - ISM6106 systems analysis